Indications and patient selection

 The degree of functional mitral or tricuspid insufficiency varies as a function of volume status and can be used as other indirect evidence of decompensation.
 Indeed, diuretics and vasodilators are well known to reduce the severity of mitral regurgitation in HFrEF.
 Other common causes of valvular dysfunction in HF include tricuspid valve regurgitation secondary to leaflet impingement by device leads and mitral valve regurgitation secondary to ischemic mitral valve apparatus.

 Pericardial disease may present with signs and symptoms of HF, particularly with evidence of right heart failure (jugular distention, edema, and ascites).
-Pericardial effusion can develop as a consequence of volume overload (
+Pericardial effusion can develop as a consequence of volume overload (Figure 7) and is often seen in right heart failure due to pulmonary hypertension, where its presence carries adverse prognostic impact.
+Acute inflammatory causes of HF such as myocarditis can often have pericardial involvement, leading to pericarditis, effusion, and/or a constrictive hemodynamic pattern.

 Etiology specific echocardiographic findings in HF